133 Bank St., Burlington, 802-865-5200

 70 Essex Way, Essex, 802-764-1489

-Dining is intimate at this upscale, forward-thinking restaurant.
-Chef Kyle Wescott’s large, small and tasting plates are tailored to your tastes and cooked in plain view.
+Dining is intimate at an upscale, forward-thinking restaurant.
+The chef tailors small and large plates to individual palates, cooking in plain view.
+Extensive and diverse wine selection.

 41 Cherry St., Burlington, 802-651-5027